Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 It was not clear why several high-ranking members of Wagner, who were normally exceedingly careful about their security, would have been on the same flight.
 The purpose of their trip to St. Petersburg was unknown.

-Russian authorities have opened an investigation into the crash.
-The country's Investigative Committee said Friday that it had recovered the plane’s flight recorders and that genetic testing was being used to identify the bodies.
+Russian authorities opened an investigation into the crash.
+The country's Investigative Committee said Friday it recovered the plane's flight recorders and genetic testing was being used to identify the bodies.

 Numerous opponents and critics of Putin have been killed or fallen gravely ill in apparent assassination attempts, and U.S. and other Western officials long expected the Russian leader to go after Prigozhin, despite promising to drop charges in a deal that ended the June 23-24 mutiny.

-Prigozhin was outspoken and critical of how Russian generals were waging the war in Ukraine, where his mercenaries were some of the fiercest fighters for the Kremlin.
-For a long time, Putin appeared content to allow such infighting, but Prigozhin’s brief revolt raised the ante.
+Prigozhin was critical of how Russian generals were waging the war in Ukraine.
+For a time, Putin appeared content to allow such infighting.

-On June 23, his mercenaries swept through the southern Russian city of Rostov-on-Don and captured the military headquarters there without firing a shot.
-They then drove to within about 200 kilometers (125 miles) of Moscow and downed several military aircraft, killing more than a dozen Russian pilots.
+On June 23, Prigozhin's mercenaries swept through the southern Russian city of Rostov-on-Don and captured the military headquarters there without firing a shot.
+They then drove to within about 125 miles of Moscow and downed several military aircraft, killing more than a dozen Russian pilots.

 Putin initially denounced the rebellion as "treason" and a "stab in the back," but soon made a deal that saw an end to the mutiny a day after it began in exchange for an amnesty for Prigozhin and his mercenaries and permission for them to move to Belarus.